 On our first night in a bar, the woman sitting along from us replaced her facemask between sips of her drink.
 Even I thought that was a little hardcore, but it did suggest that she at least gave a shit about the rest of us.
 Anyway, I had four brilliant days eating and drinking in the sunshine in the company of good friends, living as free from fear as I can remember, and I returned fatter, slightly more tanned and with plenty of photographs, most of them of food.

 Originally I wasn’t going to write up this trip, but a fair few people have told me that they wanted to read this one and given that a few places have either closed or relocated since my last guide it felt like a good time.
 If you’re trying to work out where your next city break will be, this may help.
-Filling out the forms to get into Spain right now is relatively stress-free, and booking a Day 2 test for my return was surprisingly painless.

 And if you don’t fancy a trip to Málaga, I’m awash with tips for my next destination following last weekend’s fabulous readers’ lunch: the most difficult decision is whether to prioritise the beauty of Potenza, the food of Montpellier or the craft beer of Kaunas.
 Every table seemed to have a different suggestion for the best city break you’ve never had.
 It might, with hindsight, turn out to have been a deeply expensive meal.